 A variety of different and confusing names have been used to describe the various forms of cone dystrophy.
-Some researchers limit the term "cone dystrophy" to the progressive forms of the disorder.
-Other researchers use cone dystrophy as an umbrella term for both the stationary and progressive forms of cone dystrophy - examples of which include achromatopsia, incomplete achromatopsia, blue cone monochromatism, and X-linked progressive cone dystrophy.
-This report is a general overview report on stationary and progressive cone dystrophy.
-For more information on an individual form of cone dystrophy use the disorder's specific name as your search term in the Rare Disease Database or contact one of the organizations listed in the resources section of this report.
+Some researchers limit the term “cone dystrophy” to the progressive forms of the disorder.
+Other researchers use cone dystrophy as an umbrella term for both the stationary and progressive forms of cone dystrophy – examples of which include achromatopsia, incomplete achromatopsia, blue cone monochromatism and X-linked progressive cone dystrophy.
+This report is a general overview of stationary and progressive cone dystrophy.
+For more specific information on an individual form of cone dystrophy, use the disorder’s specific name as your search term in the Rare Disease Database or contact one of the organizations listed in the resources section of this report.

 Cone dystrophy results from damage to the cone cells of the retinas.
-The retinas are the thin layers of nerve cells that line that inner surface of the back of the eyes.
+The retinas are the thin layers of nerve cells that line the inner surface of the back of the eyes.
 The retinas sense light and convert it to nerve signals, which are then relayed to the brain through the optic nerve.
-The retina has two main types of cells – cones and rods.
-Cone and rod cells are called photoreceptors because they detect and respond to light stimulus.
+The retina has two main types of cells: cones and rods.
+Cone and rod cells are called photoreceptors because they detect and respond to light stimuli.

-Cone cells are found throughout the retina with the highest concentration clustered in the oval-shaped, yellowish area near the center of the retina (macula).
+Cone cells are located throughout the retina.
+The highest concentration of cone cells is clustered in the oval-shaped, yellowish area near the center of the retina (macula).
 Cone cells are involved in the part of vision that enables a person to see fine details, read or recognize faces.
 Cone cells also play a role in the perception of color.
 Cone cells function best in bright light.
-Rod cells are found throughout the retina with the exception of the center.
+Rod cells are found throughout the retina except in the center.
 Rod cells enable people to see in low or limited light.

-Cone dystrophy is sometimes broken down into two broad groups – stationary and progressive.
-Stationary cone dystrophy is usually present during infancy or early childhood, and symptoms usually remain the same throughout life.
+Cone dystrophy is sometimes broken down into two broad groups: stationary and progressive.
+Stationary cone dystrophy is usually present during infancy or early childhood and symptoms usually remain the same throughout life.
 In progressive cone dystrophy, associated symptoms become worse over time.
-The rate of progression and age of onset, however, can vary greatly from one person to another.
 Progressive cone dystrophy usually develops in late childhood or early during adulthood.
+However, the rate of progression and age of onset can vary greatly from one person to another.

 Damage to cone cells can result in decreased clarity of vision (reduced visual acuity) when looking straight ahead (central vision), a reduced ability to see colors and an abnormal sensitivity to light (photophobia).
-In some cases, affected individuals may not be able to see color at all.
-Some affected individuals may develop rapid, involuntary eye movements (nystagmus).
+Some affected individuals may not be able to see color at all and some may develop rapid, involuntary eye movements (nystagmus).

 Many cases of cone dystrophy occur randomly for no identifiable reason (sporadically).
-Some forms are inherited as an autosomal dominant, autosomal recessive or X-linked recessive trait.
-Inherited forms of cone dystrophy are due to mutations to one of several different genes that have been linked to cone dystrophy.
-These genes contain instructions for making certain proteins, specifically proteins that play vital roles in the development, function or overall health of cone cells.
-The exact, underlying mechanisms that cause cone dystrophy are not fully understood.
+Some forms are inherited in an autosomal dominant, autosomal recessive or X-linked pattern.
+Inherited forms of cone dystrophy are due to changes (mutations) in one of several genes that have been linked to cone dystrophy.
+These genes contain instructions for making proteins that play vital roles in the development, function and overall health of cone cells.
+The exact underlying mechanisms that cause cone dystrophy are not fully understood.

-Less often, cone dystrophy may be inherited as an autosomal recessive trait.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
+Less often, cone dystrophy may be inherited in an autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits a non-working gene copy from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
 The risk is the same for males and females.

-Cone dystrophy affects males and females in equal numbers when it occurs sporadically or is inherited as an autosomal dominant or recessive trait.
-The X-linked recessive form of cone dystrophy only affects males fully, although some females may have mild symptoms of the disorder.
-The exact incidence of cone dystrophy is unknown and estimates tend to vary in the medical literature.
-Most sources estimate the incidence as approximately 1 in 30,000 individuals in the general population.
-Cone dystrophy is usually present in early infancy or during childhood or early adulthood.
-However, the disorder has been reported to develop in individuals of all ages including older adults.
+Cone dystrophy affects males and females in equal numbers when it occurs sporadically or is inherited in an autosomal dominant or recessive pattern.
+The X-linked form of cone dystrophy only affects males fully, although some females may have mild symptoms of the disorder.
+The exact incidence of cone dystrophy is unknown.
+Most sources estimate that the condition affects 1 in 30,000 individuals in the general population.

-A diagnosis of cone dystrophy is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and the diagnostic test is a standardized electroretinogram.
-Normal ophthalmological exams that measure visual acuity, the ability to perceive color and a person's field of vision.
+A diagnosis of cone dystrophy is made based on identification of characteristic symptoms, a detailed family history, and a thorough clinical evaluation involving ophthalmological exams that measure visual acuity, the ability to perceive color and field of vision.
 An electroretinogram (ERG) is used to confirm the diagnosis of cone dystrophy.

 There is no cure for cone dystrophy.
 Treatment is directed toward the specific symptoms that are apparent in each individual.
 Treatment may include using tinted lenses or dark sunglass in bright environments and magnifying devices to assist in reading and other similar activities.